(2-minute read)

 Genesis 24:12-15, Jasher 24:36

-And it came to pass before he had done speaking, that, behold, Rebekah came out, who was born to Bethuel, son of Milcah, the wife of Nahor, Abraham’s brother, with her pitcher upon her shoulder.
+Before he had finished speaking, Rebekah came out.
+She was born to Bethuel, the son of Milcah, who was the wife of Nahor, Abraham’s brother.
+She had a pitcher on her shoulder.

 Eliezer meets Rebekah at the well